zaracooper/blog/content/posts/go-module-tidbits.md

 exclude outdated/dependency v3.4.1
 ```

 The go command creates the go.mod file when a module is initialized.
 It then populates it with the latest versions of dependencies referenced in your source code.
-These dependencies can also come from a list of dependencies created by a dependency management tool like godep.
+These dependencies can also come from a list created by a dependency management tool like godep.
 At least [7 other dependency management tools](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables) are supported.

 This file can be modified by the **go mod** command but other go commands like **go build**, **go test**, etc. can add to the file but never remove from it. go.mod is line-oriented and each line should feature a directive unless creating blocks from adjacent lines with the same verb.
 For example: